Privacy-Preserving Visual Localization with Event Cameras: Experiments

-For high-level analysis, Table~\ref{table:sensor_eval}b reports the face detection and grouped face re-identification results.
+For high-level analysis, Table~\ref{table:sensor_eval}-(a) reports the face detection and grouped face re-identification results.
 We apply a face detection algorithm~\cite{mtcnn} on the image reconstructions, where the number of detected faces largely decreases after filtering.
-Note however that even without filtering, the number of faces detected is fairly small (${\sim}1,000$) given that on average two faces are present for the ${\sim}10,000$ test images.
-As event cameras only capture a fraction of visual data, it can naturally offer a minimal level of face blurring, which could also be verified from the reconstructions in Figure~\ref{fig:qualitative}.
 We further analyze how the filtering obfuscates facial features with grouped face re-identification.
 In this task, we first divide the faces of volunteers in EvHumans to disjoint groups and apply face re-identification~\cite{arcface} on the detected faces to check whether it belongs to a certain group or not.
-Additional details regarding the task are explained in the supplementary material.
+Additional details regarding the task are explained in the Appendix~\ref{ref:group_reid_supp}.
 Similar to face detection, re-identification accuracy largely drops after filtering, indicating the efficacy of our method to obfuscate facial semantics.

-\paragraph{User Study} Along with the low-level and high-level analysis, we conduct a user study to examine how the actual users would feel about our face blurring.
-We request 39 volunteers to answer a survey that assesses how insecure people feel about various capturing scenarios, where the insecurity is scored from 1 to 5.
-As shown in Figure~\ref{fig:survey}a, the survey makes an initial assessment of being captured with normal cameras for situations such as tourist spots and CCTV.
-Then the survey evaluates event cameras in three steps: the users first observe raw event measurements, then the image reconstructions from events, and finally the image reconstructions after sensor level protection.
-We share the details about the survey along with the detailed answers of the subjects in the supplementary material.

-Figure~\ref{fig:survey} displays the survey results.
-In the initial assessment from Figure~\ref{fig:survey}a, people have varying levels of insecurity depending on the capturing scenario and the results give a rough translation between the insecurity scores in the follow-up questions using event cameras.
-In Figure~\ref{fig:survey}b, the subjects first give a low insecurity score when they see the raw events but increase their score once they observe that image reconstruction is possible.
-The scores drop after people observe the face blurring, to a level roughly equivalent to 'being captured on CCTV / friend's camera'.
-The results show that our method can indeed alleviate the concerns presented by users when using AR/VR services.